 The Student Grievance Procedures shall apply to student grievances relating to the following:

 Student Programs, Facilities, and Services: Allegations of violations of University policies and procedures with respect to programs, services, activities or facilities.

 Student Relations: Allegations of unfair treatment from faculty, administration, staff or fellow students.

 The following Student Grievance Procedure shall not apply to claims relating to academic standing, grading or discipline.
 Such matters are within the jurisdiction of the Academic Standing Committees and the Deans of the Colleges\Schools.
-The following Student Grievance Procedure also does not apply to claims relating to discrimination, non sex-based harassment and retaliation, which is subject to the University’s Policy Against Discrimination, Non Sex-Based Harassment and Retaliation (PDF); or to claims relating to Sex-Based Misconduct (including sexual assault sexual harassment, gender-based harassment, dating violence, domestic\intimate partner violence, sexual exploitation, and stalking, which is subject to the University’s Sex-Based Misconduct Policy and Procedure (PDF).
+The following Student Grievance Procedure also does not apply to claims relating to discrimination, non sex-based harassment and retaliation, which is subject to the University’s Policy Against Discrimination, Non Sex-Based Harassment and Retaliation (PDF); or to claims relating to Sex-Based Misconduct (including sexual assault sexual harassment, gender-based harassment, dating violence, domestic\intimate partner violence, sexual exploitation, and stalking, which is subject to the University’s Sex-Based Misconduct Policies and Procedures (PDF).

 Student Affairs Officer – Associate Vice President/Dean for Students: Designated University official responsible for student affairs.
 Administrator responsible for the coordination and implementation of University policy regarding Student Affairs on each campus (except the Law School, where the administrator responsible for the coordination and implementation of University policy regarding Student Affairs is the Dean for Students.)

 - Discuss the problem informally with the student, faculty member, AVP/Dean, Dean, Dean’s designee or staff member involved and where appropriate, with supervisors or administrators at sequentially higher levels.
 (You may submit an informal complaint to the Dean of Students using the webform at the bottom of this page).